Training for Community and Service Providers

 Our training and education programs foster the mental and emotional health and safety of our communities.
 Through our evidence-informed training, we provide skills and tools for emotional well-being, stress reduction, and crisis and suicide response.

 Working at the community and organizational levels to build holistic and comprehensive approach to suicide prevention, we provide consultation, training and ongoing support to organizations working to build suicide-safer communities.

-Our leading-edge trainings are based in best-practice research and suitable to individuals with little or no previous experience, as well as trained mental health professionals.
+Our leading-edge, evidence-based trainings are suitable to individuals with little or no previous experience, as well as trained mental health professionals.
 Participants in our workshops may include school staff, health care practitioners, police, emergency services staff, youth workers, peer counsellors and older adult care providers.
-Some organizations we work with include:
+Organizations we work with include:

-– Coquitlam School District – Urban Native Youth Association
+– School Districts – Urban Native Youth Association

 – WorkSafeBC – SUCCESS

 – RCMP – Tsleil-Waututh Nation

 – Glowbal Restaurant Group – University of British Columbia

 – Pathways Club House – Fraser Valley Libraries